Daniel Inouye: Rehabilitation and discharge

 Shortly before the Japanese surrender and end of World War II in August 1945, Inouye was shipped back to the United States to recover for eleven months at a rehabilitation center for wounded soldiers in Atlantic City, New Jersey.
 In mid-1946, Inouye was transferred to the Percy Jones Army Hospital in Battle Creek, Michigan, to continue his rehabilitation for nine more months.
 While recovering there, Inouye met future Republican senator and presidential candidate Bob Dole, then a fellow patient.
 The two became friends and would often play bridge together.
 Dole shared with Inouye his long-term plans to attend law school and become an attorney, and later run for state legislature and eventually the United States Congress.
 With Inouye's plans to become a surgeon dashed due to his injury, Dole's plans for a career in public service inspired Inouye to consider entering politics.
-Inouye ultimately beat Dole to congress.
+Inouye ultimately entered Congress before Dole, who was first elected to the U.S. House in 1960.
 The two remained lifelong friends.
 In 2003, the hospital was renamed the Hart–Dole–Inouye Federal Center in honor of the two World War II veterans, as well as Democratic senator Philip Hart, who had been a patient at the hospital after sustaining injuries on D-Day.

 Inouye was honorably discharged with the rank of captain in May 1947 after 20 months of rehabilitation.
 At the time, he was a recipient of the Bronze Star Medal, Distinguished Service Cross, and three Purple Hearts.
 Many in his regiment believed that, were he not Japanese-American, he would have been awarded the Medal of Honor, the nation's highest military award.
-Inouye eventually received the Medal of Honor on June 21, 2000, from President Bill Clinton, along with 19 other Japanese American servicemen in the 442nd.
+Inouye eventually received the Medal of Honor on June 21, 2000, from President Bill Clinton, along with 19 other Japanese-American servicemen in the 442nd.